flaberpengu/kanboard_plugin_bigboard/README.md

 ## Installation

-- Decompress the archive in the `plugins` folder
+- Decompress the archive in the `plugins` folder.

 or

-- Create a folder **plugins/Bigboard**
+- Create a folder **plugins/Bigboard**.
-- Copy all files under this directory
+- Copy all files under this directory.